CLU-MSCP/bedics/03-R_Environment/rmarkdown.md

 4. In the YAML  (the code at the very top with you name), remove the `default` and add the following under word_document:
   reference_docx: rmarkdown_template.docx

-Notice in the above section that the number formating comes out nicely.
+Notice in the above section that the number formatting comes out nicely.
 However, you can create bullets too:

 ```{r}
 - Render a word doc and save is as something like "rmarkdown_template.docx" and save in the **same** folder as your code.